apernet/hysteria-website/docs/docs/advanced/Full-Client-Config.md

 ```

 1. The port hopping interval.
 This is only relevant if you're using a port hopping address.
 See [Port Hopping](Port-Hopping.md) for more information.
-2. Please read the instructions at the top of the page regarding the "type selector".
+2. Please read the instructions regarding the "type selector" at the top of this page.

 ## Obfuscation